-The Revitalization Act defines "independent director" to mean "a director who: (i) is not, and has not been within the last three years, an employee or a key person of the corporation or an affiliate of the corporation, and does not have a relative who is, or has been within the last three years, a key person of the corporation or an affiliate of the corporation; (ii) has not received, and does not have a relative who has received, in any of the last three fiscal years, more than \$10,000 in direct compensation from the corporation or an affiliate of the corporation; (iii) is not a current employee of or does not have a substantial financial interest in, and does not have a relative who is a current officer of or has a substantial financial interest in, any entity that has provided payments, property or services to, or received payments, property or services from, the corporation or an affiliate of the corporation if the amount paid by the corporation to the entity or received by the corporation from the entity for such property or services, in any of the last three fiscal years, exceeded the lesser of \$10,000 or 2% of such entity's consolidated gross revenues if the entity's consolidated gross revenue was less than \$500,000; \$25,000 if the entity's consolidated gross revenue was \$500,000 or more but less than \$10 million; \$100,000 if the entity's consolidated gross revenue was \$10 million or more; or (iv) is not and does not have a relative who is a current owner, whether wholly or partially, director, officer or employee of the corporation's outside auditor or who has worked on the corporation's audit at any time during the past three years.
-For purposes of this subparagraph, the terms: 'compensation' does not include reimbursement for expenses reasonably incurred as a director or reasonable compensation for service as a director; and 'payment' does not include charitable contributions, dues or fees paid to the corporation for services which the corporation performs as part of its nonprofit purposes, or payments made by the corporation at fixed or non-negotiable rates or amounts for services received, provided that such services by and to the corporation are available to individual members of the public on the same terms, and such services received by the corporation are not available from another source."
-N-PCL § 102(a)(21).
+The N-PCL defines "independent director" to mean "a director who: (i) is not, and has not been within the last three years, an employee or a key person of the corporation or an affiliate of the corporation, and does not have a relative who is, or has been within the last three years, a key person of the corporation or an affiliate of the corporation; (ii) has not received, and does not have a relative who has received, in any of the last three fiscal years, more than \$10,000 in direct compensation from the corporation or an affiliate of the corporation; (iii) is not a current employee of or does not have a substantial financial interest in, and does not have a relative who is a current officer of or has a substantial financial interest in, any entity that has provided payments, property or services to, or received payments, property or services from, the corporation or an affiliate of the corporation to the entity or received by the corporation from the entity for such property or services, in any of the last three fiscal years, exceeded the lesser of \$10,000 or 2% of such entity's consolidated gross revenue was less than \$500,000; \$25,000 if the entity's consolidated gross revenue was \$500,000 or more but less than \$10 million; \$100,000 if the entity's consolidated gross revenue was \$500,000 or more but less than \$10 million; \$100,000 if the entity's consolidated gross revenue was \$500,000 or more but less than \$10 million; \$100,000 if the entity's consolidated gross revenue was \$500,000 or more but less than \$10 million; \$100,000 if the entity's consolidated gross revenue was \$500,000 or who has worked on the corporation's audit at any time during the past three years.
+For purposes of this subparagraph, the terms: 'compensation' does not include reimbursement for expenses reasonably incurred as a director or reasonable compensation for service as a director...; and 'payment' does not include charitable contributions, dues

-1 The N-PCL requires that authority delegated to committees of the board be set forth in the certificate of incorporation, bylaws or resolutions of the board.
+&lt;sup>1 The N-PCL requires that authority delegated to committees of the board be set forth in the certificate of incorporation, bylaws or resolutions of the board.
 See N-PCL § 712(a).
 It is considered best practice for not-for-profit boards to delegate responsibility for director nominations and governance matters such as those set forth in this sample charter to a nominating and governance committee, but such a delegation is not required by law.